Khimarra/Techwitch-Tarot/README.md

 - Move card info to display layered on top of flipped cards instead of underneath (tooltip? image hover overlay?) - DONE
 - Make JS DRYer so I don't have the same code repeated for each card - DONE
 - Add "advice" page to help people understand tarot - DONE
-- Add search bar or links so user can search for a specific card
+- Add search bar or links so user can search for a specific card - DONE
+- Add multiple tarot spreads
 - Use local storage to store readings

 ## Goals: